 Now, since Outlook doesn't have a built-in faxing feature, we need a third-party provider that is able to convert emails into fax and vice versa.
 That's why we need an online fax service.
 Today, these services let you do more than just basic faxing.
-You can schedule faxes, access faxes on the go, integrate faxing with cloud-based services and even turn your cell phone into a virtual fax machine.
+You can schedule faxes, access faxes on Windows Vista, integrate faxing with Office 365 and even turn your cell phone into a virtual fax machine with an app.

 As you may have guessed, these services are paid via a monthly subscription.
 But as you'll see below, there are ways you can get started for free!